 Where 3D Printing Fits in a Fabrication Workflow

-If you’re trying to figure out whether 3D printing is the right process for a specific part or project, get in touch — it’s a question worth thinking through before committing to a manufacturing approach.
+If you’re trying to figure out whether 3D printing is the right process for a specific part or project, get in touch — it’s a question worth thinking through carefully before committing to a manufacturing approach and a production timeline.